Multilevel Monte Carlo Variational Inference: Abstract

 \section{Abstract}

-We propose a variance reduction framework for variational inference using the multi-level Monte Carlo (MLMC) method.
-The proposed framework ``recycles'' parameters obtained from past update history in optimization and can be compatible with reparameterized gradient estimators.
-Our framework provides a novel optimization algorithm based on the stochastic gradient method and adaptively estimates the sample size for stochastic gradient estimation per level according to the ratio of the variance and computation cost in each iteration.
-We also analyze the convergence of the gradient norm in the stochastic gradient method, the scale of the gradient estimator's variance, and the estimator's quality in each optimization step on the basis of the \textit{signal-to-noise} ratio.
-Finally, we experimentally evaluate the proposed method by comparing it with baseline methods on several benchmark data sets.
-The results confirm that the proposed method achieves faster convergence and reduces the variance of the gradient estimator compared with the other methods.
+We propose a variance reduction framework for variational inference using the Multilevel Monte Carlo (MLMC) method.
+Our framework is built on reparameterized gradient estimators and ``recycles'' parameters obtained from past update history in optimization.
+In addition, our framework provides a new optimization algorithm based on stochastic gradient descent (SGD) that adaptively estimates the sample size used for gradient estimation according to the ratio of the gradient variance.
+We theoretically show that, with our method, the variance of the gradient estimator decreases as optimization proceeds and that a learning rate scheduler function helps improve the convergence.
+We also show that, in terms of the \textit{signal-to-noise} ratio, our method can improve the quality of gradient estimation by the learning rate scheduler function without increasing the initial sample size.
+Finally, we confirm that our method achieves faster convergence and reduces the variance of the gradient estimator compared with other methods through experimental comparisons with baseline methods using several benchmark datasets.